bochaco/ataulfo/README.md

 ## Caveats

 - The list of assets (NFTs) owned by a user is currently not displayed in the UI/CLI.
 To publish an asset on the marketplace, users need to know their asset/NFT ID.
 The asset IDs are chosen by the contract owner when minting them.
-- Currently, RWA/NFT assets offered in the marketplace are not transferred to the contract, as this is not yet supported by Midnight.
-Instead, the contract is approved to transfer the asset when an offer is made.

 ---